0xpix/Hei-DataHub/dev-docs/contributing/definition-of-done.md

 ## Overview

-This document defines when a feature, bug fix, or task is considered **complete** in Hei-DataHub.
-Use this as a checklist before marking work as done.
+This document defines when a contribution is considered **complete** and ready to merge.
+Use this as a checklist before submitting your pull request.

+**Applies to all contribution types:**
+- 🐛 Bug fixes
+- ✨ New features
+- 📚 Documentation improvements
+- ♻️ Refactoring
+- 🧪 Tests
+- ⚡ Performance optimizations
+- 🔒 Security fixes
+- 🎨 UI/UX enhancements

+**Quick Reference:**
+- [General Criteria](#general-criteria) — Applies to all contributions
+- [Feature-Specific](#feature-specific-criteria) — Based on contribution type
+- [Layer-Specific](#layer-specific-criteria) — Based on code layer modified

 ---